 - Closed Corporation – A corporation usually run by a small group of shareholders with no board of directors.
 Rules vary by state, but typically, a Closed Corporation, may not participate in public trading of stock

-C Corporations and LLCs, if they meet the eligibility requirements, can elect to be treated as an S Corp for tax purposes.
+C Corporations and LLCs, if they meet the eligibility requirements, can elect to be treated as an S Corporation for tax purposes.
 An S Corp is a tax election option (IRS Form 2553) rather than business structure per se.

-Federal income tax obligations for an S Corp pass through its owners.
+Federal income tax obligations for an S Corp pass-through its owners.
 Therefore, C Corps that choose S Corp election avoid double taxation because profits are taxed only at the shareholders’ personal level.
 The advantage for LLCs that elect S Corp tax treatment is that not all business profit is subject to self-employment taxes.
 Instead, members pay themselves wages through the company payroll and only pay self-employment tax on that income.
 Profits paid to members as distributions are not subject to those taxes.
 State rules for how taxes are applied to S Corp profits vary.

 S Corps can have a maximum of 100 shareholders (or members in the case of an LLC), and other restrictions also apply.
-An LLC or C Corp that choose S Corporation election must continue to follow its underlying structure’s filing and operational processes.
+An LLC or C Corp that choose an S Corporation election must continue to follow its underlying structure’s filing and operational processes.

 How to Help Your Clients Register Their Business Structure

 Now that you have a basic understanding of your clients’ options, let’s explore how you can help them— and open a new revenue stream for your business—after they’ve decided what is the best business structure for them.

 As I mentioned earlier, it’s not considered the practice of law to file business documents for your clients.
 And fortunately, CorpNet has a program in place to allow you to assist your clients without adding costs and with minimal effort on your part.